 - 4 hinges

 - 2 sets of hook & latches

-Find the area you want to place the bin and clear of any leaves, twigs and stones, and you might need to level it with a rake.
-The bin must stand of bare soil to work properly so making the ground clear is why needed.
-If you’re worried if rats or other pests might then get into your compost then lay down some chicken wire.
+Find the area you want to place the compost bin and clear it of any twigs and stones.
+If the area is uneven you should level it with a spade or rake.
+The bin must stand on bare soil to work properly, do not stand it on paving.
+If you are worried that rats or other pests might get into your compost bin then lay down some chicken wire at the base.

-Before you begin constructing the bin you need to make sure all pallets are same size, this is where you’ll need the saw to make adjustments.
+Before you begin constructing your compost bin you need to make sure all pallets are same size, this is where you are likely to need a saw to make adjustments.
 You can choose the size of your compost bin, I normally go for 1 metre all around (square shape).

-To make the door cut the remaining pallet in half and attach them to the sides of the bin using the hinges.
-Make sure you don’t place the bottom hinge too close to the ground otherwise it could get worn away and also make sure there’s a space in-between both doors to stop them from rubbing against each other.
+To make the door cut the remaining front pallet in half and attach them to the sides of the compost bin using the hinges.
+Make sure you don’t place the bottom hinge too close to the ground otherwise it could get worn away and also make sure there is a space in-between both doors to stop them from rubbing against each other.

-Now wrap the chicken wire around the bin and attached them using U-shaped nails, this keeps any overflowing waste from falling out the bin and prevents any pest from entering it.
+Now wrap the chicken wire around your new compost bin and attach it using U-shaped nails, this keeps any overflowing waste from falling out of the bin and prevents any pest from entering it.

 You are now ready to start using your very own compost bin for all your garden and kitchen waste.